level-level/Clarkson-Theme/guides/theming.md

 Find out more about [Twig variables](https://twig.symfony.com/doc/2.x/templates.html#variables) on the Twig site.

-You are now ready to get into Twig templating!
+You are now ready to get into <a href="/guides/twig-templating.html">Twig templating</a>!